telecomcraft/homelabs/docs/labs/networks/general/creating-a-network-host-template.md

-# Creating and Configuring an LXC Container Template for Cloning as Fully-functional Network Hosts
+# Creating and Configuring an LXC Container Template for Cloning as Network Hosts

 For a long time, network simulators like Packet Tracer and GNS3 would provide a very basic network host such as [VPCS](https://docs.gns3.com/docs/emulators/vpcs/),